 5- Drive efficiently and avoid idling

 Aggressive driving can affect your fuel economy.
 Just stick with the speed limit and do not go for rapid acceleration.
 Avoiding excessive idling is also highly recommended.
-If you know you will be stopping somewhere for more than half a minute, you will be better off by turning the engine off.
-You can’t do that when you are in traffic, obviously, but remind yourself from time to time to not let your car idle for too long when it is not necessary.
+Know you will be stopping somewhere for more than half a minute?
+You will be better off by turning the engine off.
+You can’t do that when you are in traffic.
+But remind yourself from time to time to not let your car idle for too long.
+Especially when it is not necessary.
 Here is an article I wrote some time ago on whether you should idle your car to warm it up.

-Using cruise control whenever you can, regularly checking your tire pressure, using your AC wisely, accelerating smoothly, avoiding driving during the rush hour, finding a good parking spot where your car will not be exposed to the sun will also help you make your driving more fuel efficient.
+Using cruise control whenever you can.
+Regularly check your tire pressure.
+Use your AC wisely, accelerating smoothly.
+Avoid driving during the rush hour.
+Find a good parking spot where you don’t expose your car to the sun.
+This will also help you make driving more fuel efficient.

 Hope you found these tips helpful and you will start using most of them to not only make your driving more fuel efficient, but also save money, time, extend the life of your car, and of course, help protect the environment.
-Do you have any other tips we haven’t mentioned that can be used to improve fuel efficiency?
+Do you have any other tips that we can use to improve fuel efficiency?
 If yes, do let us know in the comments below.